Join us for an adventure in flavor!

 Crumbled feta cheese added on top.

-You can finish the dish two ways.
-Continue cooking on stovetop for 5-6 minutes with the cover on till the cheese gets soft and kinda melty and the shrimp is cooked through.
-Or, like us, after adding the feta cheese, broil it in preheated oven on high for 5 minutes.
+For the finishing touch, there are two options.
+You can either keep cooking on the stovetop for another 5-6 minutes with the cover on, until the cheese becomes soft and gooey, and the shrimp is fully cooked.
+Alternatively, like I prefer to do, after adding the feta cheese, you can pop the skillet under the broiler in a preheated oven on high for about 5 minutes.
+This gives the dish a beautiful golden brown color and melts the cheese to perfection.

-The feta wont be completely melted, but soft and mushy so you can smoosh it around while enjoying it with some crusty bread.
-Garnish it with some more fresh parsley.
-You can add a drizzle of extra virgin oil all over for added Mediterranean flavors.
-Take this sizzling skillet straight from oven to the table and serve it as an appetizer or main meal.
+When the dish is ready, the feta won’t be completely melted, but it will be soft and mushy, so you can easily spread it around while enjoying it with some crusty bread.
+I like to sprinkle some extra fresh parsley on top for a pop of color.
+And of course, I drizzle some extra virgin olive oil all over.
+Then, I take this sizzling skillet straight from the oven to the table, whether it’s for an appetizer or a main meal.
+It’s always a crowd-pleaser!

 Completed shrimp saganaki recipe in the skillet.